 Fetch

-- Fetch takes a URL as its first argument.
+function takes a URL as its first argument and sends an HTTP GET

 fetch('https://mydomain.com/api')